 The capacitor voltage feedback active damping control is an attractive way to suppress LCL-filter resonance especially for the systems where the capacitor voltage is used for grid synchronization, since no extra sensors are added.
 The derivative is the core of the capacitor voltage feedback active damping control.
 However, in digital systems, the discrete implementation of the derivative suffers from noise amplification and accuracy issues.
 To overcome these drawbacks, this paper proposes a new derivative method based on Second-Order Generalized Integrator.
 Theoretical study shows that the proposed derivative is more suited for capacitor voltage feedback active damping control.
-Incremental conductance method is chosen as MPPT algorithm for PV system.
+Perturb and observe method is used as mppt algorithm for PV to grid synchronization.